8 Best Freshservice Connectors for IT Service Management

 • Development costs can be substantial

-• Must handle error handling, retry logic, and monitoring yourself
+• You handle error handling, retry logic, and monitoring yourself

 3. Exalate for Freshservice

-Exalate is a script-based integration platform that enables real-time, bidirectional synchronization between Freshservice and other ITSM systems like Freshdesk, Zendesk, Jira Service Management, and ServiceNow.
+Exalate is a script-based integration platform that enables real-time, bidirectional synchronization between Freshservice and other ITSM, DevOps, and CRM systems.

 Key Features

-• Support for inline images, attachments, comments (with private comment filtering), tags, custom fields, and much more.
-Find out the full list of entities supported here.
+• Support for inline images, attachments, comments (with private comment filtering), tags, custom fields, and complex field types.
+This depth of entity support is critical for enterprise scenarios where losing context during sync defeats the purpose of the integration.

 Pricing

-• Enterprise Plan: Priority support, proactive monitoring, dedicated customer success manager
+• You get priority support, proactive monitoring, and a dedicated customer success manager

 Pros